 Is carry-on or checked baggage better?

 For many of us, the answer is “both!”
 Depending on the luggage allowance your airline provides, you may want to take advantage of every square inch.
 If you’re just going for a weekend, or if you generally like to travel light, the advantages of having less to lug may win out.
-Even with a single bag, whether you decide to check or carry-on can depend on factors such as:
+Even with a single bag, whether you decide to check or carry-on can depend on several factors.

-A carry-on bag lets you access your belongings in-flight, you can keep any valuables within eyeline, and there’s no waiting around by the baggage claim after you land.
+A carry-on bag lets you access your belongings in-flight.
+It also permits you to keep valuables within sight, and there’s no waiting around by the baggage claim after you land.
 On the other hand, checking your luggage means that you can just hand it over and not worry about dragging it through security and the rest of the airport.
-Just be sure to arrive in plenty of time to check your bags: a minimum of 30-40 minutes before your flight is recommended, but check with your airline, especially for international flights.
+Just be sure to arrive in plenty of time to check your bags.
+A minimum of 30-40 minutes before your flight is recommended, but check with your airline, especially for international flights.

 The items you’re planning to bring

-The contents of all baggage are subject to rules and regulations enforced by the Travel Safety Authority (TSA), but carry-on luggage has to meet a more stringent set of restrictions.
+The contents of all baggage are subject to rules and regulations enforced by the Transportation Security Administration (TSA), but carry-on luggage has to meet a more stringent set of restrictions.
 While we all know better than to bring the obvious contraband (explosives spring to mind), some prohibitions are not so predictable.
 The guidelines change from time to time, so it makes sense to review the rules before you fly.
 This official TSA list is clear on what you can carry on and what needs to be checked.

-Airlines are very strict about the size of carry-on luggage.
-For safety reasons, it must be able to fit in overhead bins or under the seat in front of you.
-If it’s too big, it will have to be checked.
+Airlines can be very strict about the size of carry-on luggage.
+For safety reasons, your bag must be able to fit in overhead bins or under the seat in front of you.
+If a carry-on bag or personal item is too big, it will have to be checked.
 Depending on the airline, gate-checking an oversized bag can be subject to unpleasant fees.
 Planning ahead will spare you any awkward surprises.